Mamba-ZJP/deepfashion2-kps-agg-81/README.md

     ```
 * I provide the [pretrained model](https://1drv.ms/u/s!Av2b0BEYRpRSpQC4vXEsMf2MkQwZ?e=LXY2XZ).
 You can download it and put it anywhere you want, but you need to change the config file or code in `train.py, test.py`.

+- Test with your own data.
+(In `inference_test.py`, I delete the logger and some useless code part.)

+    **Note**: cloth landmark detection needs cloth bbox, I use [RobustVideoMatting](https://github.com/PeterL1n/RobustVideoMatting) to get mask of human and get the smallest bbox out of this mask.
+Hence, you can choose Yolo or any object detector to obtain that bbox, and meanwhile change the code in the `dataset/inferenceDataset.py` in `__getitem__()` to load bbox.
+    Then

+    ```bash
+    python tools/inference_test.py
+    ```

 ## Note
 - When I re-implement this repo, I find a confict between packages.
 Thus I **comment the evalution code**, which would cause some error.
 But this would not affect the training process.
+- The organization of this repo is a little bit messy, including the path.

 ## Reference